Last month we focused on the third foundational concept of building connection with your dog; trust and negative space.

 I mentioned briefly before that we’re doing away with the usual, familiar obedience cues such as sit, down, stay, etc. That’s somewhat uncomfortable, I know.
 But the reasoning behind doing so should now make some sense.

-Historically, we’ve focused so heavily on teaching our dogs a few important behaviors, such as sit, that we’ve ignored all the time they’re not doing sit when we ask them to.
+Historically, we’ve focused so heavily on teaching our dogs a few important behaviors, such as sit, that we’ve ignored all the time they’re not doing when we ask them to.
 When you think about the amount of time your dog is actually after you’ve asked, it’s a miniscule part of his day.

 I now consider obedience cues such as sit, down, and stay, tricks as I would roll-over, play dead, or dance.
 They really are no different except in the word used and the classification as is historically dictated.

-Only teaching a dog a few tricks creates an imbalanced and somewhat contrived basis for a relationship; the dog is only keen to the cue to behave knowing he’ll get some sort of reward for doing it but that he has to wait around for his owner to say it and that may be hours, if not days.
+Only teaching a dog a few tricks creates an imbalanced and somewhat contrived basis for a relationship; the dog is only keen to the cue to behave knowing he’ll get some sort of reward for doing it. but he has to wait around for his owner to say it and that may be hours, if not days.
 In some homes, it’s never.

 DOGS DISCRIMINATE (IN A GOOD WAY)